hernannenjer/Experiment_YIGM/README.md

 │
 ├── README.md
 ├── Experiment_48_position_4_field_excitation/  # All scripts, data, and results for the 48-sensor (3-face) experimental configuration.
-├── Experiment_32_position_4_fields/            # All scripts, data, and results for the 32-sensor (2-face) experimental configuration.                               # This master documentation file.
+├── Experiment_32_position_4_fields/            # All scripts, data, and results for the 32-sensor (2-face) experimental configuration.
 └── .gitattributes                              # Standard Git configuration file.